epstewart111/LA-Letters-Code/README.md

             4. Proc means for mean and median total MME/DME by letter and no. of decedents for pre- and post- periods
             5. Proc export to export box_data_mme/box_data_vme for R box plots
             6. Proc sql calculates total MME/DME by letter or no. of decedents, takes log, and replaces missing logs to 0
-            7. Proc means calculates and output q1 and q3
+            7. Proc means calculates and outputs q1 and q3
             8. Proc sql joins q1 and q3 with sample, and caclulates outliers using Tukey's fences
-            9. Proc freq chi-square for no. of outliers by letter and no. of decedents
+            9. Proc freq chi-square for no. of outliers by letter and no. of decedents for Supplemental Tables S2a and S2b
             10. Proc means for t-test testing difference is mean log MME/DME and MME/DME by letter and no. of decedents

         FILE 8 (R)